Preferred spellings and usage

 - president-elect Use hyphen.

-- principal, a school official or the most important in rank, Davy Crockett was the first Signal Mountain Elementary School principal; the principal reason for making the change…
+- Davy Crockett was the first Signal Mountain Elementary School principal.

-- finance term, How much of the principal has been paid back on the loan?
+- principal finance term.
+How much of the principal has been repaid on the loan?
 Who is listed as a principal on the company’s charter?

 - regardless irregardless is not a word